|Title:||Robert J.H. Kiphuth Head Coach of Men’s Swimming and Diving|

 In 2011-12, Wise's second season at the helm, the Bulldogs made dramatic progress.
 He led the team to a 6-2 record, setting eight school records in the process.
 Yale also had a pair of swimmers compete at the 2012 United States Olympic Trials.

 Under Wise, the Bulldogs have also enjoyed academic success.
-They had the best grade-point average in the country, a 3.6, in 2011-12.
+They have had the best grade-point average in the country for six straight semesters.

 During his tenure as an assistant to Frank Keefe, Wise helped Yale swimmers set 22 university records and win 16 individual and two relay Ivy League Championship titles.
 In addition, two of his swimmers competed at the 2008 United States Olympic Trials.
 Wise was responsible for the sprinters starting in 2004, and they accounted for more than 50 percent of Yale’s points at the Ivy League Championships during his time coaching them.